Casper

 Company

-Brooklyn Bedding has a higher company score than Casper, but the difference is really only trial length.
+Brooklyn Bedding has a higher company score than Casper, but that doesn’t tell the full story.

 ---|---|---|